 Tips for a New York to Florida Road Trip

-As you road trip from NYC to Florida, these tips will help you out along the way in terms of travel time, how many days you need, and where to stay.
+As you drive from NYC to Florida, these tips will help you out along the way in terms of travel time, how many days you need, and where to stay.

 How far is the drive from New York to Florida?